uynitsuj/yam_realtime/README.md

 Add your agent to your YAML config so the launcher knows which controller to instantiate.

 Examples of agents you might implement:

-- Teleoperation controller
+- Leader arm or VR controller teleoperation
 - Learned policy (e.g., Diffusion Policy, ACT, PI0)
-- Scripted trajectory player
+- Offline motion-planner + scripted trajectory player

 ## TODOS